List of Chainsaw Man characters: Soviet Union

 A café employee initially presenting romantic interest in Denji, later revealed as a Soviet Bomb Devil hybrid assassin.
-Capable of transforming via a grenade pin on her neck, she develops genuine empathy for Denji despite her mission.
-After their confrontation, the brainwashed Angel Devil captures her for Makima's forces, but Makima ends up killing her instead.
+Capable of transforming via a grenade pin on her neck, she develops genuine feelings for Denji despite her mission.
+After their confrontation, Makima ends up ambushing and killing her with assistance from the Angel Devil.
 She is later brainwashed and revived by Makima to fight Pochita.